 Puppy & Kitten Programs

 Our first-year program takes you through all the requirements for the first year of your pet's life.
 It includes a discussion of vaccination, parasite control, behavioral training, spaying/neutering and nutrition.
-We also hold a complimentary puppy seminar with a local trainer where we can exchange ideas about your pet's personal needs.

 As your pet progresses in age, its health care requirements change.
 Medical conditions can start to emerge, such as osteoarthritis, liver, heart and kidney disease.
 The gold standard for senior pet care is having a senior health care plan based on bloodwork.
 A baseline blood analysis will form a senior health care plan for your pet's individual needs.